Ecommerce Marketing: 33 Tips To Skyrocket Sales

 How-to videos can also help with ecommerce marketing.
 You could demonstrate how to use some of your products for specific goals.

-Like with the kitchen gadget example I used above, you could film yourself making recipes with the products you sell.
-Then include links to the showcased product pages in your YouTube description section.
+You could also film yourself making recipes with the products you sell.
+Then, include links to the showcased product pages in your YouTube description section.

 Sticking with our kitchen theme, would you buy a product that’s represented like this: